 Decentralized autonomous organizations (DAOs) are a mechanism for economic activity by an unbounded group of people within an adversarial environment.
-Many of such organizations have already been deployed successfully.
-For instance, Uniswap, a decentralized exchange, reached transaction volumes to up to \$85.5 billion in November 2021 [uniswap'volume].
-The token associated with the DAO can be utilized for the collective management and modification of the exchange's protocols.
-Prior to this, (partly) decentralized protocols and platforms such as BitTorrent and Wikipedia have enabled millions of individuals to collaborate in file sharing and information accumulation.
+Numerous organizations have been deployed succesfully, demonstrating the potential for this mechanism to enable able a trustless and transparent ecosystem.
+For instance the decentralized exchange Uniswap, which is governed by a DAO, reached transaction volumes of up to \$85.5 billion in November 2021 [5] and is controlled by a DAO.
+The token associated with the DAO is utilized for the collective management of its funds and modification of the exchange's protocols.
+Prior to the emergence of DAOs, partially decentralized protocols and platforms such as BitTorrent and Wikipedia enabled millions of individuals to collaborate in file sharing and information accumulation.
+The increasing emergence and popularity of decentralized protocols highlight their potential for fostering collaboration between individuals.

-Decentralized autonomous organizations (DAOs) have been widely deployed, yet many of them exhibit forms of centralization in their governance structure and infrastructure.
-This centralization is reflected in the lack of true managerial decentralization in many DAOs.
-For example, the secondlargest DAO by market capitalization, APE DAO, is characterized by an initial token distribution in which 38% of tokens were distributed to various founders, who now hold a disproportionate amount of voting power.
-Additionally, proposals in APE DAO are vetted by a centralized moderation team, and all execution of proposals is carried out off-chain by the foundation members of the DAO.
+Despite wide deployment of DAOs, many of them exhibit forms of centralization in their governance structure and infrastructure.
+This centralization is reflected in the lack of true managerial decentralization.
+For instance, the second-largest DAO by market capitalization, APE DAO, is characterized by an initial token distribution in which 38% of tokens were distributed to various founders, who now hold a disproportionate amount of voting power.
+Additionally, proposals in are vetted by a centralized moderation team, and all execution of proposals is carried out by the foundation members of the DAO.
 Another example is Solend, one of the largest decentralized lending systems.
-In 2022, it was plagued by an incident of concern.
-After a DAO vote, the development team took control of and liquidated the account of a whale with approximately \$170 million worth of cryptocurrency, as it allegedly posed a systemic risk to the ecosystem at the time.
-This highlights that the ownership of 1% of the tokens is able to take control of take control of 80% of the protocol's overall liquidity.
+In 2022, there was an indicident where the development team took control of and liquidated the account of a whale with approximately \$170 million worth of cryptocurrency.
+The team claimed it allegedly posed a systemic risk to the ecosystem at the time.
+This incident highlights the prevalence of centralized decision-making in many DAOs.

 The root cause of the failure of contemporary DAOs to decentralise lies in the underlying blockchain.
 Proof-of-work and proof-of-stake have failed to scale, despite a full decade of attempts to boost transaction rates, without the loss of decentralisation.
 Attempts to circumvent this by working with fewer miners which process more transactions, bring us back to square one to VISA-like central systems.
-Centralization might even be inevitable, with Cong et al. showing that in the long run, due to centralized mining pools, Bitcoin will have a centralized market structure [cong2021decentralized].
+Centralization might even be inevitable, with Cong et al. showing that in the long run, due to centralized mining pools, Bitcoin will have a centralized market structure [10].
 Proof-of-stake distributed ledgers run the risk of reinstating a centralized elite.
 To validate the network, a substantial amount of capital must be placed at risk.
 This set of validators can then be subjected to regulatory pressure or collide with one another to alter transaction validation rules at the infrastructure layer.
 They run the risk of moving to a new centrality with a new elite, who can afford to buy enough tokens to put up to stake to validate the network.

-In this paper, we propose a new architecture for decentralized autonomous organizations (DAOs) that is completely decentralized and scalable.
+In this paper, we propose a new architecture for DAOs which is completely decentralized and scalable.
 To demonstrate the feasibility of this architecture, we design, implement, and evaluate a prototype for a DAO centered around music, referred to as the Music DAO.
 This implementation solely utilizes smartphones and is currently live.
 We conduct a real-world test with users and analyze the performance of our voting mechanism.
 The results show that our proposed architecture is a viable and sustainable solution.
 We argue that pure academic decentralisation within a viable and sustainable DAO represents a key milestone in the evolution of Web3.
 We believe an as-simple-as-possible DAO with basic governance, membership voting, and treasury management is a key step forward in achieving this goal.